-- Complaints of Internet misuse will be dealt with by a senior member of staff. - Any complaint about staff misuse must be referred to the Headteacher. - Complaints of a child protection nature must be dealt with in accordance with school child protection procedures. - Pupils and parents will be informed of the complaints procedure. - Pupils and parents will be informed of consequences for pupils misusing the Internet.
+- Complaints of Internet misuse will be dealt with by a member of the SLT and recorded promptly on CPOMS. - Any complaint about staff misuse must be referred to the Headteacher. - Complaints of a child protection nature must be dealt with in accordance with school child protection procedures. - Pupils and parents will be informed of the complaints procedure. - Pupils and parents will be informed of consequences for pupils misusing the Internet.